RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-06-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 ubuntu@ubuntu-armhf:~$
 ```

 `fdisk` will resize the partition we're after. `root` priviledges are required to modify the partition table, so we'll use `sudo`.
-The standard warnings about sudo apply.
+The standard [sudo disclaimer](/sudo-disclaimer) applies.

 A few useful `fdisk` commands: